jasonrandrews/mnist-demo/README.md

 This is the example code used in Arm's [Deploying a TensorFlow MNIST model on Arm NN](https://developer.arm.com/technologies/machine-learning-on-arm/developer-material/how-to-guides/) tutorial - a more detailed description can be found there.

-The application mnist_tf.cpp reads from a TensorFlow model.
+The application mnist\_tf\_convol.cpp reads from a TensorFlow model.
 Models are stored in the model/ directory in two formats: protobuf binary and protobuf text.
 Data is stored in directory data/ in a simple format designed for storing vectors and n-d matrices.
 It contains the test set only.